AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Cooling

-This profile uses <b>static fan speeds</b>.
+This profile uses **static fan speeds**.
 The community has found that varying fan speeds, particularly with high-shrinkage materials, can cause layer inconsistencies.
 Essentially some areas will cool and contract faster than others.

 The exact fan speed will vary based on your fan, material, layer times, and chamber temps.
 You may need to play with this.